saqibsafdar11/DfE_P8_Project/README.md

   | None                   | -0.50  | -0.87    | -0.14    | 0.73 | -2.43  | 0.99  | 3.42  |
   | Only Disadvantaged     | 1.09   | 1.07     | 1.13     | 0.06 | 1.01   | 1.21  | 0.20  |
   | Only Non-Disadvantaged | 0.60   | 0.51     | 0.78     | 0.27 | 0.22   | 0.99  | 0.77  |

+  Similar to before, disadvantaged pupils do better in schools which are outliers in both categories.
+Only disadvataged outlier schools have a very small IQR, suggesting an excellent level of consistency and low variability.

   ![Progress 8 Disadvantaged 2022 by Outlier Category](images/Obj2_Progress8DisadvantagedOutlierCategory.png)